hgiasac/ddn-http-onesignal-fifo/README.md

 }
 ```

 `argumentPresets` settings inject pre-defined values into request arguments.
 It's similar to [the argument preset of Hasura DDN](https://hasura.io/docs/3.0/supergraph-modeling/data-connector-links/#dataconnectorlink-dataconnectorargumentpreset).
-However, this setting in the HTTP connector supports environment variables and each server can configure different present arguments that is more flexible.
+However, this setting in the HTTP connector supports environment variables and each server can configure different present arguments that are more flexible.

 `distributed: true` must be set to enable distributed operations.
 You will see duplicated queries and mutations with the `Distributed` prefix.
 The connector will send requests to all remote servers when calling those operations.

 Introspect the connector schema.
-The connector will print some warning to guide you to add new environment variables to the project metadata.
+The connector will print some warnings to guide you in adding new environment variables to the project metadata.

 ```sh
 ddn connector introspect myhttp